carlrip/LearnReact17WithTypeScript/03-GettingStartedWithReactAndTypeScript/02-ConfirmComponent/README.md

-This project contains the completed code the confirmation component built in chapter 3.
+This project contains the completed code for the confirmation component built in chapter 3.
 To restore this:

 - Copy the contents of the `02-ConfirmComponent` folder into a folder of your choice